What steps should I take if I am experiencing symptoms?

 What treatment is available for COVID-19?
 Who can be tested at the Health and Wellness Center?

 There is no specific antiviral treatment approved for the treatment of COVID-19.
-Currently there are treatments being evaluated for patients who have more severe illness.
 People with COVID-19 receive supportive care to help relieve symptoms.

-All Lehigh students (living on campus or off campus, fully remote or not) who are experiencing symptoms should contact the Health and Wellness Center (HWC) at 610-758-3870 and can be tested.
+- All Lehigh students who are experiencing symptoms (including those who are vaccinated) should contact the Health and Wellness Center (HWC) at 610-758-3870 and can be tested.
 Results from tests completed at the HWC are usually available within an hour.
 There may be cases where the HWC refers you to a partner clinic to be tested, where turnaround times may vary.

-Supplemental to the Health and Wellness Center, we have partnered with the Lehigh Valley Health Network to provide access to their 24/7 nurse triage line (1-888-402-LVHN).
+- Supplemental to the Health and Wellness Center, Lehigh students have access to the Lehigh Valley Health Network 24/7 nurse triage line (1-888-402-LVHN).
 Speak with a nurse to assess COVID and other symptoms, answer your questions, and discuss your testing options.
 A video visit is also an option.
 For those who are tested at an alternate location, be aware that if you are not taking a rapid test, your results may take several days to be processed.
-If you receive a positive test from an outside source, be sure to let the Health and Wellness Center know and to upload your results on your health center portal.
+Again, if you receive a positive test from an outside source, be sure to let the Health and Wellness Center know and to upload your results on your health center portal.

 For students with symptoms potentially consistent with COVID-19: